hindu-comm/mail_stream_indology/2014/01/Fwd_fr.wikipedia_and/48__Dominik_Wujastyk.md

 There are fights in Wikipedia, of course, over contentious issues.
 But the system and the m

-​​
-anagers address this issue of conflict, and surprisingly often, ​ things calm down after a while.
+anagers address this issue of conflict, and surprisingly often, things calm down after a while.
 I
-​would​
+would
-imagine there's quite a struggle going on right now at ​fr.​
+imagine there's quite a struggle going on right now at fr.
 Wikipedia.
-​org​
+org
 about Devadatta (Dieudonné).
-​ [I checked, and yes there is.]​
+ [I checked, and yes there is.]

 An indological case in point is the Wikipedia account of the California